Where to find the “big five” in South Africa

 4. Game drive with a local tour operator

 If you decide to sleep outside the park (inside either), you can arrange a full day safari with one of the several local agencies.
-They use open jeep vehicles, therefore you can enjoy the wildlife better than with your sedan.
+They use open jeep vehicles; therefore, you can enjoy the wildlife better than with your sedan.
 Here some websites of local agencies we found there from Hazyview (south part):

 Here other Tour Operator from Phalaborwa (central and north part):

 If you like to arrange a longer trip through South Africa or visiting the neighbouring countries, we suggest contacting Undhuvu Tour and safaris.